Following the recent coronavirus outbreak a number of our services have been affected.

 We're still working to deliver essential services for our residents, but we've temporary closed some services to ensure the safety of our residents and employees in line with government guidelines.
 We appreciate that this is a difficult and challenging time and we would like to thank you for your continued support and understanding.

-Our adult community education centres are now closed for the foreseeable future.
-To keep up to date and find the latest information on adult education we advise you to follow our adult community education social media channels on both Facebook and Twitter and sign up to the adult community education newsletter.
+Our adult community education centres are currently closed.
+Although we are continuing to offer online and flexible learning for many existing learners.
+To keep up to date and find the latest information on adult education we advise you to follow adult community education on Facebook and adult community education on Twitter and sign up to the adult community education newsletter.
 Through these channels we will be releasing additional information including:

 - alternative access to teaching and learning support